Create an AI Security Profile

 4. Enter a Name and a Description.

 5. Add Model Group for customized protections.
-See Create Model Groups for Customized Protections.
+See Create Model Groups in Strata Cloud Manager.

 For example, a model group with URL categorization and prompt injection alert settings is attached to the following security profile for a target AI model.
-You can attach a security policy as a zone or a DAG:
+You can attach a security policy as a zone or a Dynamic Address Group:

 • For zone-based security, follow the use case on how to Create Traffic Objects for Zone-Based Security using specific clusters to monitor the ingress and east-west traffic.
-Attach this zone to a security policy rule to enforce policies on the AI traffic sourced from this zone and the traffic objects within this zone.
+Attach this zone to a security policy rule to enforce security policy rules on the AI traffic sourced from this zone and the traffic objects within this zone.

 • For protecting the source AI applications, use Dynamic Address Groups in Policy and reference these DAGs in the security policy rule.

-• Inline Timeout Action: Specify the action to take if inline threat detection exceeds the Max Inline Latency:
+• Inline Timeout Action: Specify the action to be taken when the inline threat detection exceeds the max inline latency.

 • Allow